AGProjects/blink-qt/doc/readme.txt

 This is the Qt version of Blink, a state of the art, easy to use SIP client for Linux and Microsoft Windows.

-For MacOSX, see the Cocoa version available at the home site.

 Copyright (c) 2010 AG Projects http://ag-projects.com